pxsty0/lizzardjs/README.md

 # lizzardjs
-JavaScript runtimer built with Rust
+A JavaScript Runtimer developed with Rust using the Google V8 Engine

 ## Authors